Genetic and Hormonal Causes

 It is important to note that genetic and hormonal causes of male factor infertility are not always easy to identify, and often require a thorough evaluation by a urologist or reproductive endocrinologist.
 Treatments may include medications, hormonal therapy, or assisted reproductive techniques, depending on the underlying cause of infertility.

-If you suspect that you may have male factor infertility, it is important to seek the advice of a healthcare professional who specializes in male reproductive health.
+If you suspect that you may have male factor infertility, it is important to seek the advice of a healthcare professional who specialises in male reproductive health.